Sigrid Weigel: Scholarship / Ideas

 For Weigel, Benjamin's thinking is "neither theological nor secular", but shaped by a subtle interplay between the biblical and profane language register.
 Her work is dedicated to his characteristic thought-figures (such as legibility, historical index, topography/ site, body and image space, awakening), to his epistemological threshold knowledge (Schwellenkunde), his image-based epistemology, and his music theory.
-In contrast to Giorgio Agamben, she emphasizes the differences between Benjamin and Carl Schmitt by discussing their theories of ‘sovereignty’ from the perspective of the respective opposing figures (martyrs and partisans) and shows, that the apparent proximity of both authors is partly due to distorted translations, e. g. "exceptional cases" for "ungeheure Fälle” (monstrous or tremendous cases).
+In contrast to Giorgio Agamben, she emphasises the differences between Benjamin and Carl Schmitt by discussing their theories of ‘sovereignty’ from the perspective of the respective opposing figures (martyrs and partisans) and shows, that the apparent proximity of both authors is partly due to distorted translations, e. g. "exceptional cases" for "ungeheure Fälle” (monstrous or tremendous cases).